The Best Anime Streaming Sites for 2023: Free & Paid

 Best Anime Streaming Sites: MyAnimeList

-On the upper right-hand corner, you’ll see an orange “hide ads” button.
+You’ll see an orange “hide ads” button in the upper right-hand corner.
 This will take you to a subscription page.
-For an affordable $29.99 per year or $2.99 a month, you can totally remove ads.
+You can remove ads for an affordable $29.99 per year or $2.99 a month.

 The nice thing about My Anime List is that you don’t have to subscribe to get all the same content.
 You can still browse by genre, find anime and manga through the menu and even get industry news.

-This site is busy to look at, but the content here is top-notch and they have a dedicated staff and support system.
+This site is busy, but the content here is top-notch, and they have a dedicated staff and support system.
 Any issues can be reported and taken care of.

 Anime Fever

-Animefever has a clean, simple design that reminds me a lot of Netflix.
-As you scroll down the page, you see trending and recently added content.
+Animefever has a clean, straightforward design that reminds me a lot of Netflix.
+Scrolling down the page, you see trending and recently added content.
 There is no fee to use it, so it’s great for people on a budget.

-There are some pop-ups, like most of the other sites on this list.
-So it’s a good idea to use a popup blocker.
-All the shows open up in the browser on the site, so you’re not taken to a third party website.
+There are some popups, like most other sites on this list.
+It’s a good idea to use a popup blocker.
+All the shows open up in the browser on the site, so you’re not taken to a third-party website.

 Best Anime Streaming Sites: Anime Fever

 The quality of the videos was good.
-You also get some cool additional features like taking a screenshot, using closed captions, sharing the content with others, or going fullscreen.
+You also get some nifty additional features like taking screenshots, using closed captions, sharing the content with others, or going fullscreen.

 GoGoAnimeTV